About this artwork

 - H.: 51.4 cm (20 1/4 in.)

-- Restricted gift of Mrs. Herbert A. Vance
+- Purchased with funds provided by Mrs. Herbert A. Vance